MoonriseSoftwareCalifornia/AspNetCore.Identity.CosmosDb/AspNetCore.Identity.CosmosDb/README.md

 - For the latest install instructions [please see our project website](https://www.moonrise.net).
 - Questions or feedback are welcome!
 Please send us a note using our [contact form](https://www.moonrise.net/ContactUs), or post a message to our to our [project discussion section](https://github.com/CosmosSoftware/AspNetCore.Identity.CosmosDb/discussions).
 We will reply as soon as possible.
 - An example web application that uses this package [is available for download from GitHub](https://github.com/CosmosSoftware/AspNetCore.Identity.CosmosDb).
-- You can try a [live on-line demonstration website](https://moonrise.net/open_source/mars) that uses this provider to manage users.

-## Demonstration Website

-We have a [live demo website](https://moonrise.net/open_source/mars) called "Mars" that uses this provider.
-[Click here](https://moonrise.net/open_source/mars) to learn more.

 ## More Information